 The seed is the amount of each coin that the program will trade continuously to earn bitcoins.
-This snap uses 1 litecoin and 1 ethereum as seeds.
+This snap uses 1 DASH and 1 ETH as seeds.

 You should be able to buy at least 10 seeds of each coin with your initial bitcoin balance.
 The more seeds you can buy, the easier it will be to recover from a losing streak.

 Your seeds are set as 1 DASH and 1 ETH